 This is a live tracking tool available to those with some satellite communication devices or radio tracking capabilities such as APRS or Kenwood FleetSync.
 CalTopo offers integration with all inReach devices including the popular inReach mini.
 This feature allows live location sharing to the map when cell or other network service is not available.

-This article in our knowledge base will walk you through setting up your device as a locator.
+This Live Tracking and Locators lesson will walk you through setting up your device as a locator.

 After setup, and when the device is transmitting, the position of the device will update on the map at either regular intervals as specified by your device’s plan and settings or by manually pushing updates.